daniel-samson/paginate/README.md

 A framework agnostic pagination crate, that is especially suited for databases, slices and collections.
-Paginate calculates the range of pages indexes, making it ideal for accessing slices, chunking data and querying databases.
+Paginate calculates the range of page indexes, making it ideal for accessing slices, chunking data and querying databases.

 ## Project Status